Product education is educating users about the uses and benefits of a product, and how to engage with the product to achieve those benefits.

 Product education needs to happen throughout the user journey.
 And we often associate the different touchpoints with different teams.

 - Awareness-Raising – when potential users become aware of your product.
 For an app or online service, this is probably thought to be the domain of the marketing team.
-For a SaaS, it might sit with the sales team.
+For a What is SaaS?
+SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
+The model…, it might sit with the sales team.

 - Conversion – turning an interested user into a registered user or a paying customer.
 Again, this is usually associated with marketing or sales.